 Regimens for chronic infection Gt 3 HCV

 Genotype 3 HCV is harder to cure than Gt 1 or 2 HCV using DAA therapy, particularly in people with cirrhosis and prior non-responders to pegIFN plus ribavirin.
-The IFN-free treatment regimens available for prescription under the PBS for Gt 3 HCV include sofosbuvir plus daclatasvir for 12 or 24 weeks, and sofosbuvir plus ribavirin for 24 weeks (Table 4).49,51,52 As of 1 November 2016, people with cirrhosis and Gt 3 HCV infection can now be treated with sofosbuvir plus daclatasvir plus ribavirin for 12 weeks (compensated liver disease) or 24 weeks (decompensated liver disease).
+The IFN-free treatment regimens available for prescription under the PBS for Gt 3 HCV include sofosbuvir plus velpatasvir for 12 weeks, sofosbuvir plus daclatasvir for 12 or 24 weeks, and sofosbuvir plus ribavirin for 24 weeks (Table 4).51,53,54 As of 1 November 2016, people with cirrhosis and Gt 3 HCV infection can be treated with sofosbuvir plus daclatasvir plus ribavirin for 12 weeks (compensated liver disease) or 24 weeks (decompensated liver disease).
 Ledipasvir is less effective against Gt 3 HCV, so is not recommended in this setting.
 Sofosbuvir is also available for prescription under the PBS in combination with pegIFN plus ribavirin as a 12-week treatment regimen.

 Sofosbuvir plus daclatasvir, with or without ribavirin